fl1ger/deleg/draft-dnsop-deleg.md

 ### AliasMode and ServiceMode in the Parent

-Both the AliasMode and ServiceMode records MUST NOT be returned for the DELEG record.
+Both the AliasMode and ServiceMode records can be returned for the DELEG record from the parent.
+This is differernt from the SCVB  {{?RFC9460}} specification and only applies for the DELEG RRSet in the parent.
-^^^ Why?
-I think ability to combine in-bailwick and out-of-bailiwick NS names is normal thing and does not cause more trouble.

 ### Rollout

 When introduced, the DELEG and SVCB record will likely not be supported by the Root or second level operators, and may not be for some time.
 In the interim, zone owners may place these records into their zones.
 However this is only useful for further delegations down the tree as an SVCB record at the zone apex alone does not indicate a new delegation type.
 The only way to discover new delegations is with the DELEG record at the parent.

-DRAFT NOTE: Should we include something here that an authoritative MAY include DELEG records in the additionals section of responses to encourage resolvers to upgrade?
-What about an EDNS0 option from the authority to signal that it is capable of alternate transports?

 ### Availability